 CSC Recreational and Competitive Programs Working Together

-We would like to thank all the volunteer coaches for their hard work and dedication to our Rec Program.
+CSC is looking forward to another rewarding season and we would like to thank all the volunteer coaches for their hard work and dedication to our Rec Program.
 Their hard work makes our program a resounding success and an asset to our community.
-It also allows new programs, like the Future Stars, the opportunity to offer more to the membership.
+It also allows new programs the opportunity to offer more to the membership.

 Spring Sign-up is Open!